top of page

 Description:

-This is an introductory Python course.
-It is designed for beginner students new to coding with little programming experience.
-During the course students will learn core programming concepts and get familiar with Python to completely shift the focus from drag-and-drop platforms towards real-world, text-based languages and coding environments.
+This is an intermediate robotics with introductory Python course.
+During the course students will continue with more advanced robotics projects while learning core programming concepts and getting familiar with Python to completely shift the focus from drag-and-drop platforms towards real-world, text-based languages and coding environments.

 Prerequisites: